tyoung1738/nc-news-api/README.md

 # Northcoders News API

 ## Summary ##
 This repo enables the hosting of a live backend API.
-It provides the data and seed files to establish test/development/production databases, and provides an express app with error handling, models and controllers to enable querying of the database.
-It also provides a full test suite.
+It provides the data and seed files to establish test/development/production databases, and provides an app built in `Express.js` with error handling, models and controllers to enable CRUD interactions with a `PostgreSQL` database.
+It also provides a full Jest test suite.
 The test database is queried locally via Jest and the production database can be queried via **[this link](https://ty-news-api.onrender.com/api/)**.

 ## Instructions ##